 The fair value of non PWLB debt is lower than the carrying amount because the Council's portfolio of loans includes a number of fixed rate loans where the interest rate payable is lower than the rates available for similar loans in the market at the Balance Sheet date.
-This shows a notional future gain (based on economic conditions at 31 March 2024) arising from a commitment to pay interest to lenders below current market rates.
-The fair values as at 31 March 2024 are lower than last year due to the higher interest rate environment this year which impacts the prevailing market rates used in calculating fair value.
+This shows a notional future gain (based on economic conditions at 31 March 2025) arising from a commitment to pay interest to lenders below current market rates.

-As with non PWLB debt, the fair value of PWLB debt of £274.292m includes the notional future gain arising from the current debt being fixed at below market rates.
+As with non PWLB debt, the fair value of PWLB debt of £244.728m includes the notional future gain arising from the current debt being fixed at below market rates.
 This future gain can only be realised by retaining the existing fixed rate debt.

 If the Council no longer required this level of debt and wished to repay these loans, the PWLB would raise a penalty charge for early redemption, as well as applying a discount for the interest avoided.
-The exit price for the existing PWLB loans, including the penalty charge and interest discount, would be £328.697m.
+The exit price for the existing PWLB loans, including the penalty charge and interest discount, would be £285.542m.